Lockout (film): Plot

 In 2079, CIA operative Snow is arrested for murdering Colonel Frank Armstrong, who had uncovered evidence of a mole selling secrets about the United States space program.
 Secret Service Director Scott Langral, on advice from the President, has Snow convicted of murder and espionage, despite Snow protesting that he was helping Armstrong discover the mole.
 Snow is sentenced to thirty years in the maximum security space penitentiary MS One, where prisoners are kept in stasis for the length of their sentences.
 Snow's friend and fellow agent Harry Shaw tries to locate Snow's contact Mace, who knows where Frank's briefcase containing the stolen secrets is hidden.

 Meanwhile, the President's daughter Emilie arrives on MS One to investigate claims that keeping prisoners in stasis can cause them to develop mental instability.
 The warden allows her to interview Hydell, a deranged prisoner.
 He manages to escape and releases all of the prisoners, starting a riot led by his brother Alex.
 Emilie is shot and is captured along with others.
 Shaw convinces Langral and the President to send Snow to rescue Emilie rather than risk her life in a siege.
 Snow is initially reluctant to go but agrees after Shaw tells him that Mace is on MS One and could help Snow prove his innocence.
 Langral initially attempts to trick Alex into releasing Emilie, but Hydell disagrees and kills a hostage negotiator, forcing Snow to infiltrate MS One.
 Alex realizes that Emilie is the President's daughter, but she escapes with her bodyguard, Hock, and they hide in a secure room.
-A problem with the oxygen supply force Hock to commit suicide to buy Emilie more time.
+A problem with the oxygen supply forces Hock to commit suicide to buy Emilie more time.

 Snow breaks into the secure room and rescues Emilie after administering first aid.
 Snow then changes Emilie's hair & clothing to conceal her gender, allowing them to walk through the prison population without being noticed.
 They find Mace, but the stasis has given him dementia and made him incoherent.
 Snow and Emilie bring Mace with them and attempt to reach the escape pod.
 With no one at the helm, the prison falls out of orbit and crashes into the International Space Station.
 The collision causes a hull breach, killing Mace.
 Snow brings Emilie to the escape pod but discovers it has only one seat.
 Realizing that he has been sent there to die, he sends Emilie on her way, but she allows the pod to launch without her because she believes the remaining hostages will be killed.
 Hydell contacts Emilie and threatens the hostages unless she reveals her location; after she does, he kills them anyway.